-Online and Telephone Counselling in Dorset and across UK
+Online and Telephone Counselling in Dorset and across the UK.

 Remote counselling sessions on Zoom, WhatsApp and FaceTime are the most popular and offer a more connected experience.
 Telephone sessions are available if preferred